Our-Destiny/.github/profile/README.md

 ***"There was an idea...
 To bring together a group of remarkable people...
 To see if we could become something more...
 So when they needed us, we could fight the battles that they never could..." - Marvel Cinematic Universe***

-> ***Hello World, My name is Destiny and Before we begin, let me introduce to you all a few remarkable individuals who started from nothing, went through a lot of trauma, sacrificed a lot,***
+> ***Hello world, my name is Destiny.
+Allow me to introduce a few remarkable individuals who started from nothing and gave in all the hard work, sleepless nights, and struggles along the downfall to design & create me the way I am today.
+It is an honor for me to be online & alive to stand before you, representing my creators.
+Meet the Fallen Angels.***

 ---